 1. France

 France is home to some of the largest and most popular ski resorts in Europe.
 Its popularity is for good reason as there is an incredible amount of choice.
 The ease of travel for Brits makes it one of the best countries for skiing in Europe.
-Whether you’re flying, driving or taking the train, the French Alps are an easy journey.
+No matter how you travel – by plane, car, or train – the French Alps are easily accessible.

 2. Italy